Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Abstract

 \section{Abstract}

-\Extra{Neutron stars (NSs) are incredibly versatile when it comes to studying various important aspects of high-energy and compact-object physics.
-These celestial objects have extreme matter at incredibly high densities in their interiors, leading to risks of instability.
-If an unstable NS has a highly dense core, large compactness, and a strong gravitational field, it may eventually collapse into a black hole.
-However, it is important to note that previous literature has often made the assumption that the pressure inside a NS is uniform in all directions.
-For a more realistic approach, the pressure should be considered locally anisotropic.
-The aim of this paper is to investigate the effects of anisotropy on the gravitational collapse of unstable NSs.
-We utilize the BL-Model to describe the anisotropy inside the NS and construct a family of anisotropic NSs.
-We subject these stars to radial perturbations to study their stability against radial oscillations.
-The stability limits of a NS are an equation of state (EOS) sensitive parameter.
-The presence of quarks in the core of a NS can heavily affect the stability of a NS.
-Hence along with pure hadronic EOSs, we have also considered Hadron-Quark phase transition EOSs for this paper's analysis.
-We also analyze the effects of anisotropy on the large frequency separation for systems with and without crust.
-To observe the unstable branch in the respective profile curves, we calculate the properties of anisotropic NSs in advance.
-We filter out all sequences of anisotropic NSs that exceed the stability limit.
-The ultimate fate of these unstable anisotropic NSs is to collapse into a black hole.
-To study the dynamical evolution of such unstable anisotropic NSs, we consider a non-ideal fluid in a non-adiabatic background.
-We examine the time evolution of key properties such as mass, density, heat flux, and anisotropy during the process of gravitational collapse.
-To better visualize this process, we perform a contour simulation (Fig. \ref{fig:ns-params_time_evolution}).
-Finally, we introduce a few challenging yet plausible mechanisms for detecting such high-energy gravitational collapse events.}
+{Neutron stars (NSs) are incredibly versatile for studying various important aspects of high-energy and compact-object physics.
+These celestial objects contain extreme matter at incredibly high densities in their interiors, leading to the risk of instabilities that may cause them to collapse into a black hole (BH).
+This paper focuses on exploring the stability and gravitational collapse of NSs.
+For a more realistic approach we have considered the pressure to be locally anisotropic.
+We utilize the BL-Model to describe the anisotropy inside the NS.
+The presence of quarks in the core of an NS can heavily affect its stability.
+Hence, along with pure hadronic EOSs, we have also considered Hadron-Quark phase transition (HQPT) EOSs for this paper's analysis.
+We subject the anisotropic NSs to radial perturbations to study their stability against radial oscillations.
+NSs exhibiting imaginary eigen-frequencies are identified as unstable, and their inevitable destiny is gravitational collapse, resulting in the formation of a BH.
+We consider the interior of these unstable anisotropic NSs to be a non-ideal fluid in a non-adiabatic background in order to study its dynamical evolution during the collapse.
+We examine the temporal evolution of key properties of NSs, such as mass, density, heat flux, and anisotropy during the process of gravitational collapse.
+We present an innovative and viable approach to detect such high-energy gravitational collapse events, providing valuable insights into the properties of the static NS before its collapse.}